Australian Institute of Health and Welfare (2022) People with disability in Australia, AIHW, Australian Government, accessed 04 December 2022.

 (b) In the last 12 months because of their disability.

-(c) Includes visiting family or friends, school, university or educational facility, medical facilities (GP, dentist, hospital), shops, banks etc., restaurants, cafés or bars, public transport, public park or recreation venue, other social situations, other public places, and other.
+(c) Includes visiting family or friends, school, university or educational facility, medical facilities (GP, dentist, hospital), shops, banks, restaurants, cafés or bars, public transport, public park or recreation venue, other social situations, other public places, and other.

-Note: More than 1 situation may be reported.
+Note: More than one situation may be reported.

 People with disability who have specific restrictions related to employment can face additional challenges finding or keeping employment.